schnoodledao/contracts/README.md

 # Setup
 1. Execute `npm i`.
+1. In Visual Studio Code, open each Solidity file in the **\contracts** folder corresponding to the ABI files listed in [Nethereum.Generator.json](SchnoodleDApp/Nethereum.Generator.json), and press F5 ('Solidity: Compile Contract' command).
 1. If target blockchain is local, execute `truffle develop` in a separate shell.
 1. Execute `.\Migrate.ps1 <network> $true $true $true` where `<network>` is the target network per the `networks` property in [truffle-config.js](truffle-config.js).